KuoGreen/RoboND-Perception-Project/README.md

     # Call the filter function to obtain the resultant downsampled point cloud
     cloud_filtered = vox.filter()
 ```
-After trying diffrent sizes I have selected leaf size 0.005 to avoid any impact on point cloud details.
+After trying different sizes I have selected leaf size 0.005 to avoid any impact on point cloud details.

 result is as shown in below image: